 “Extraordinary images are the result of extraordinary living.
 Live life and begin to see your photography in a brand new way. ” – Scott Robert Lim

-Since attending our first Scott Robert Workshop, JeZa photography was born.
-Our life has been drastically changed since Oct of 2009; thanks to loving clients that allow us to evolve from both being weekend warriors to depart our day job slowly.
-Jeremy started full time shooting in August, then me starting full time in 1/1/2011.
+Since attending the first Scott Robert Workshop, along with Jeremy, JeZa photography was born.
+Life has been drastically changed since Oct of 2009; thanks to loving clients that allow me to evolve from both being weekend warriors to depart our day job slowly.
 After working about one year professionally in the wedding industry, as we wrapped up 2010 with our last wedding job on December 18th, we were emotional and heart-felt about how much we’ve grown in the craft of photography.
-In just one year, we become better husband and wife to each other, finding our voices and true self of being photographers, and seeing the direction of where we’ll be going in the next 5 years.
+In just one year, we’ve found our voices and true self of being photographers, and seeing the direction of where we’ll be going in the next 5 years.
 It all started from reading Scott Robert’s story.
-And thanks to being part of the Scott Robert Community, that changed our lives.
+And

-Honestly, it’s VERY UNCOMFORTABLE to think about how many weddings and photo sessions we’ll have to shoot in order to make up for the salaries, health benefits, 401K from our comfortable day jobs.
+Honestly, it’s VERY UNCOMFORTABLE to think about how many weddings and photo sessions I’ll have to shoot in order to make up for the salaries, health benefits, 401K from our comfortable day jobs.
 To add more stress, think those bills are still due at the end of the month regardless we have income or not.
-I see a dark tunnel that requires me and Jeremy to endure a lot of training, trust & patience in order to walking thru this tunnel.
+I see a dark tunnel that requires me to endure a lot of training, trust & patience in order to walking thru this tunnel.
 And this journey of walking thru the tunnel is not easy, is stressful and unpredictable.
-But we know that through this journey will make us a stronger couple and the end of the journey itself is a process of living an extraordinary life.
+But we know that through this journey will make us a stronger people and the end of the journey itself is a process of living an extraordinary life.

 To end this post, I want to share with you this poem from a Louis Vuitton ad, a luxury brand silly me used to work really hard for $$ to buy their bags for…..(a status self-comforting act at the beginning of my 9-5 career).
 Today I think this poem exceed any value of every LV trunk cases or bags.
 The poem is something so valuable yet priceless to me………..